Tech Inspection Checklist for HPDE & Track Days

 Tires and Wheels

-- No cords visible — any visible cords is an automatic fail
+- No cords visible — automatic fail

 - No sidewall bubbles or bulges